Wilhelm Hauff

-Wilhelm Hauff (29 November 180218 November 1827) was a Württembergian poet and novelist.
+Wilhelm Hauff (29 November 1802 – 18 November 1827) was a German poet and novelist known for his stories and novels.
+Raised in Stuttgart and educated in Tübingen, he wrote fairy tales such as Der kleine Muck (Little Muck) and Das kalte Herz (Heart of Stone), the historical romance Lichtenstein, and the parody Der Mann im Mond (The Man in the Moon).
+He died of typhoid fever at age 24.
+Blending exotic and fantastic motifs with German settings, his tales remain popular in German-speaking countries.

 Early life

 Hauff was born in Stuttgart, the son of August Friedrich Hauff, a secretary in the Württemberg ministry of foreign affairs, and Hedwig Wilhelmine Elsaesser Hauff.
 He was the second of four children.

-Young Hauff lost his father when he was seven years old, and his early education was practically self-gained in the library of his maternal grandfather at Tübingen, where his mother had moved after the death of her husband.
+Hauff lost his father when he was seven years old, and his early education was practically self-gained in the library of his maternal grandfather at Tübingen, where his mother had moved after the death of her husband.
 In 1818 he was sent to the Klosterschule at Blaubeuren, and in 1820 began to study at the University of Tübingen.
-In four years he completed his philosophical and theological studies at the Tübinger Stift.
+In four years he completed his philosophical and theological studies at the Tübinger Stift, graduating with a PhD.